Ceazor/SheepCoin/README.md

 🐑🐑👶🐑🐑👶🐑🐑👶🐑🐑👶🐑🐑👶🐑🐑👶🐑🐑👶

 The Mater is a place where you can turn 2 sheep into 3 sheep in 24 hours.
-These baby sheep are purchased from the market with the funds provided by Wolf NFT minting
+These baby sheep are purchased from the market with the funds provided by Wolf NFT minting and the sheepDog renting.

 💻💻💻
 * `buySheep()`